 That’s also the case for restaurants outside Morocco specialized in Moroccan cuisine.
 Restaurant owners will certainly have at least one vegan dish in the menu to meet vegan customers diet.

 That being said, if you ever find yourself in a Moroccan restaurant where you don’t see a main vegan dish (it’s very unlikely but let’s explore all the possibilities, right?), you will still have all the delicious Moroccan salads to choose from.
 They are vegan, colorful and so yummy with very different flavors.
 But I will get to that later in this post.

-Best Vegetarian Moroccan Food
+Delicious Vegetarian Moroccan Food to Try

 The Moroccan vegan couscous

 Moroccan couscous is certainly one of Morocco most internationally famous and loved dishes.
 Many chefs around the world were inspired by it creating amazing dishes.
 However, the most delicious and authentic Moroccan Couscous you can taste is the one you can have in Morocco or, if you are outside Morocco, in a Moroccan restaurant held by Moroccans.
 Authentic Couscous is complex to make and takes time to prepare.
 There are many versions of Moroccan couscous (link) depending on the occasion, and the couscous with 7 vegetables is the most common one.
 Although it is traditionally made with meat, many Moroccan restaurants have now the vegetarian version which is also very popular among Moroccans.